Frequently Asked Questions

 Yes, but loans are not available if you receive assistance through the Emerging Professional Artist Working in a Craft Discipline category.

 The maximum potential grant is $5,000 ($3,000 through the Emerging Professional Artist Working in a Craft Discipline category).
 The maximum potential loan is $8,500.
 Most artists receive less than the maximum grant and loan amounts.
 In addition to the relative severity of the emergency (for grant requests) and the ability of the artist to assume debt (for loan requests) a review committee evaluates each application on a number of criteria that affect the final grant and loan amounts.

 When an applicant requesting brokered assistance is found to be eligible, CERF+ does its best to match the needs of the artist with the offers of goods and services from the craft business community.
 Sometimes no matches are found and sometimes the matches take months to find and complete.
 For those receiving brokered assistance, the average value is $1,000 to $2,000.

 I have a big craft show coming up soon, but due to my emergency, I can’t make it.
 The show producer won’t give me a booth fee refund.
 Can CERF+ help?

 CERF+ will not ask a show producer to change their refund policies.
 If you are found eligible for CERF+ assistance, we will approach the show producer about a booth fee waiver or discount for a future show for which you've not yet submitted payment.

 No, but there are links to other emergency relief resources for artists on CERF+'s Studio Protector website.
-If you are unsure if CERF+ would consider your art craft, review the eligibility guidelines carefully and then contact the CERF+ staff if you still have questions.
+If you are unsure if CERF+ would consider you an artist working in a craft discipline, review the eligibility guidelines carefully and then contact the CERF+ staff if you still have questions.

-Have other questions about CERF+’s emergency relief assistance for professional craft artists?
+Have other questions about CERF+’s emergency relief assistance for professional artists working in craft disciplines?
 Complete our Emergency Assistance Inquiry form and we will contact you.